-se 42 999 Falls Response Service LA / CCG We propose to commission a 999 falls response service which would be structured into two beans with work velides.
-Land from a report commissioned by IMPOWER suggests demand will be in the region of 2000 call outs per year which equate to almost 3 call outs per year which equate to amove garces in the time period dir not need to go to hospital.
-A Social Care frome sand mere it is aste to do so, provide support to enable them to remain at home as well as referring the person in to the home as well as referring the person in to the falls listens service to the careful from the support and sinstal and support and sinstal any equipment as needed to prevent an attendance or admission.
-The overall amin is to, improve outcomes for older people within their own homes by preventing unnecessary conveyance to hospital for people aged 65 and over who have fallen at home minimising the disruption and the risk of discontantion and subsequent Reduce admissions to hospital as a result of a fall Reduce admissions to hospital by at least 53% in one year Reduce admissions to hospital by at least 53% in one year Reduce attendance at A&E Increase uptake of community equipment, telecare/telehealthcare > > > > > > > BCF12 Care Bill Care Bill ΓΑ ####################################### ###################################### > > BCF13 Disabled Facilitie BCF13 Disabled Facilities Grants Disabled Facilities Grants 10 LA/CCG Review use of DFGs and ensure integration across health, social services and housing.
+BCF11 Falls 999 Falls Response Service LA / CCG into two teams with two vehicles.
+Data from a report commissioned by iMPOWER suggests demand will be in the region of 2000 call outs per year which equate to almost 3 call outs per day per team.
+A recent audit showed that 33% of ambulance conveyances in the time period did not need to go to hospital.
+A Social Care Professional and Emergency Care Practitioner will assess an older person in their home and where it is safe to do so, provide support to enable them to remain at home, as well as referring the person in to the falls liaison service to receive further support.
+This service would draw on an equipment store/equipment support and install any equipment as needed to prevent an attendance or admission.
+The overall aim is to; improve outcomes for older people within their own homes by preventing unnecessary conveyance to hospital for people aged 65 and over who have fallen at home minimising the disruption and the risk of disorientation and subsequent lessening in confidence for the older person; operating falls prevention and offering tra ✓ ~ ~ ~ ~ ~ ✓ ~ BCF12 2 Care Bill Care Bill LA Successful implementation of Care Bill $\checkmark$ $\checkmark$ BCF13 Disabled Facilities Grants Disabled Facilities Grants LA / CCG Review use of DFGs and ensure integration across health, social services and housing.
 Service users able to remain living at home for longer with suitable aids and adaptations to be able to self-manage their health and social care needs.
-Reduction in admissions to residential and nursing care > > > > > > BCF14 ASC Capital Grants ants ASC Capital Grants LA/CCG IT investment for information sharing IT investment for meeting requirements under Care Bill (self funders) Information Governance systems are aligned and data sharing is possible > >
+Reduction in admissions to residential and nursing care ~ ~ ~ ~ ✓ ~ BCF14 ASC Capital Grants ASC Capital Grants LA / CCG IT investment for information sharing IT investment for meeting requirements under Care Bill (self funders) Information Governance systems are aligned and data sharing is possible $\checkmark$ $\checkmark$